 » Curriculum Vitae

-Originally from New York, New York, Dr. Nicole A. Buzzetto-More is an Associate Professor of Management as well as the Business Education program coordinator, and Assurance of Learning coordinator in the Department of Business, Management, and Accounting at the University of Maryland Eastern Shore.
+Originally from New York, New York, Dr. Nicole A. Buzzetto-More is a Professor of Management as well as the Business Education program coordinator, and Assurance of Learning coordinator in the Department of Business, Management, and Accounting at the University of Maryland Eastern Shore.
 She is also Director of the Maryland State Department of Education Program Affiliate for Business, Management, and Finance as well as co-Founder of the UMES Office of Instructional Technology.
 She is a Microsoft Certified Trainer and a Certified Microsoft Office Master.
 She received doctorate and masters degrees Columbia University and earned a post doctorate from Tulane University.
 She also earned a masters from the College of New Rochelle and a bachelors from Marist College.
 Dr. Buzzetto-More is a frequent invited presenter at conferences across the globe; has authored numerous publications; and has been recognized with awards from the American Distance Education Consortium, Global Digital Business Association, In-SITE, and the Informing Science Institute.
 Recently, she was named a Fellow of the Informing Science Institute.
 She is on the editorial board of several journals including a senior editor of the Interdisciplinary Journal of E-Learning and Learning Object (IJELLO); a senior editor of the renowned Journal of Information Technology Education (JITE); and an editor of the International Journal of Doctoral Studies.
 She is also on the review board of five additional journals including the renowned Educause Quarterly; and serves as a paper reviewer for a number of international, national, and regional conferences.

 She has authored numerous publications in referred journals and won four best paper awards.
 She published two books in 2007, Principles of Effective Online Teaching and Advanced Principles of Effective ELearning.
 In 2010 her third book The E-Portfolio Paradigm: Informing, Educating, Assessing, and Managing with E-Portfolios was published by the Informing Science Press.
 She has also written nine book chapters, including chapters in the Cheal et al 2012 Transformation in Teaching: Social Media Strategies in Higher Education, Song and Kidd (2009) Handbook of Research on Human Performance and Instructional Technology, and Leaning (2008) Issues in Information and Media Literacy.